DeVos restores authority of for-profit accreditor

 Education Secretary Betsy DeVos will restore federal recognition to a for-profit college accreditor for which the Obama administration withdrew recognition.

 DeVos will act on the recommendation of a senior department official who recommended in September that the Accrediting Council for Independent Colleges and Schools be reinstated with the condition that it demonstrate full compliance with federal standards within 12 months.
-The decision means colleges overseen by the accreditor that hadn’t found recognition elsewhere will maintain their access to federal student aid.
+The decision means colleges overseen by the accreditor that failed to find recognition elsewhere will maintain their access to federal student aid.

 Former education secretary John King withdrew recognition from ACICS, which oversaw collapsed for-profit chains Corinthian Colleges and ITT Tech, in December 2016.
 Many critics of for-profit colleges applauded that decision and said it would protect students and the use of federal aid.
 But a federal judge this past spring found that the department failed to consider key evidence before terminating the agency and ordered the department to reconsider the case.